Visa for tourists & short-stay visitors – immigration lawyer

 • for private medical treatment, then up to 11 months

-• as an academic conducting permitted activities up to 12 months
+• as an academic conducting permitted activities for up to 12 months

 • under the Approved Destination Status Agreement (for Chinese nationals), up to 30 days

-2. The Permitted paid engagement Visa (up to 1 month).
-It is for visiting the UK to do permitted paid work without being employed under the Points Based System.
-This visa is designed for individuals who are performing, touring, exhibiting, or lecturing.
+2. The Permitted paid engagement Visa (up to one month) allows visitors to the UK to do permitted paid work without being employed under the Points-Based System.
+It is designed for individuals performing, touring, exhibiting, or lecturing.

-4. Parent of a Tier 4 Child Student Visa (6-12 months).
-It is for parents or legal guardians of a child attending an independent fee-paying school in the UK.
-The parent can extend their visa until the child reaches 12 years of age.
+4. Parent of a Tier 4 Child Student Visa (6-12 months): This visa is for parents or legal guardians of a child attending an independent fee-paying school in the UK.
+The parent can extend the visa until the child reaches 12.

 Helpful information about Standard Visitor Visa

-Visitors come to the UK, usually for up to six months, temporarily.
-For example, he is a tourist visiting friends or family or carrying out a business activity.
+Visitors come to the UK temporarily, usually for up to six months.
+They may be visiting friends or family or conducting business.

 A person applying for a Standard Visitor visa genuinely intends to visit.
 It has the following individual requirements: